lilynolan/Assessment-2/index.md

 ![Image](Furreal.png)

-This project is related to mine because it is an entertaining toy that
+This project is related to mine because it is an entertaining toy that is interacted with through basic buttons with set responses.

 ### Related project 2 ###
 Parental Approval